Feastio

 Harry Waugh Dessert Room

-Access to the Dessert Room at Bern's Steak House is included if you make a dinner reservation.
+Access to the Dessert Room at Bern's Steak House is included in a dinner reservation.
 However, you can also reserve a table there independently.
+It'd be a fun and budget-friendly way to celebrate a special occasion.

 A phone for selecting music accompanies every table in the Harry Waugh Dessert Room at Bern's Steak House